zz2liu/RnaSeq-HpcPipelines/README.md

 # RnaSeq-HpcPipelines
 RNA-Seq Pipelines live on Yale HPC **clusters**.
-## 1. Request an account on a yale HPC cluster, and get preprared
+## 1. Request an account on a yale HPC cluster, and get preprared for the pipelines
 - Go to [yale center for research computing](http://research.computing.yale.edu/support/hpc/getting-started)
   - On the account request page, check farnam and ruddle (if you have data from YCGA).
   - While waiting for your accounts, familiarize yourself with basic linux concepts and commands.